Satsrag/embed_input/zcode_embed_ime/README.md

 ### 2. Add thesaurus to project

-Basically you just need to create an db folder for it and then declare the font in pubspec.yaml like this:
+Basically you just need to create an db folder for it and then declare the `db` file in pubspec.yaml like this:

 ```yaml
 flutter: